WebAhead/master-reference/coursebook/weeks-10-12/design-sprint/research-learning-spiral.md

 Check out this [short blog post](https://blog.mailchimp.com/new-mailchimp-user-persona-research/) about ‘Personas’ from mailchimp’s UX research team.

 **TASK:**
 In your team hang up on the wall an A1 piece of paper and on it draw an imaginary user persona based upon your findings and speculations so far.
+You can use [this PDF](./creating-a-user-persona.pdf) to help you.

-Using either post-its or pens write around the character, fleshing them out, their story, in as much detail as possible.
+Using either post-its or pens write around the character, fleshing them out, their story, in as much detail as possible:
 - Who are they?
 Where are they from?
 - What are their goals and motivations?
 - What are their frustrations?
 How are they feeling?